# #

 A search through past posts on my website revealed this wasn’t the first time I had found myself yelling at my social media feed because of the words shared during an election cycle.
 It was a reminder of how things of this world will always frustrate me.

-Keep a better focus.I know that this world is crazy, but the truth is the world has ALWAYS been crazy.
+Keep a better focus and seek out reminders of peace.I know that this world is crazy, but the truth is the world has ALWAYS been crazy.
 It is time for me to stop falling into the trap of delusions crafted so well that the world believes its own delusions.
 Click To Tweet

 I read the words through and then I read them through again.
 They were shared during a previous crazy election time but they still were true in this moment – proving that the world has always been crazy and THEY are always causing chaos.